liamzdenek/ferment-ai/memory-bank/activeContext.md

 6. **Serializable Task Messages**: All task messages (TaskCallRequest, TaskCallResult, TaskCallAndReturnRequest) are designed to be serializable as JSON.

+7. **StructuredOutput Implementation**: We've implemented a StructuredOutput capability that enables type-safe data extraction from LLM responses using Zod schemas.

+8. **LLMGate Implementation**: We've created an LLMGate component that leverages StructuredOutput to enable conditional workflow execution based on LLM outputs.

+9. **Chain Implementation**: We've implemented a Chain component that allows linking multiple workflow tasks together in sequence.

+10. **Workflow Exception Throwing**: We've enhanced error handling in workflows with improved error messages and propagation.

 ## Active Considerations

 1. **Journal Implementation**: The Journal class is responsible for executing workflows and maintaining state.
 It uses modules to map constructs to task implementations and a compiler to extract workflows from the construct tree.